Spacetime geometry of acoustics and electromagnetism: Completing the geometric descriptions

-yields the \emph{same} causal wave equations in Eq.~\eqref{eq:empotentialeqs}, so the usual electromagnetic theory is not in fact different at the level of its potential fields.
-However, the standard \emph{force field equations} do acquire corrections from the previously neglected \emph{power fields},
+yields the \emph{same} causal wave equation as in Eq.~\eqref{eq:empotentialeqs}, so this extension to the electromagnetic theory \emph{does not change} the dynamics of \emph{potential fields satisfying a causal gauge}.
+However, the inclusion of non-zero power fields \emph{does change the force field equations},